 Love BLOOMS Mural

-Last year, a new mural was created in Downtown DSM through support provided by the Community Foundation of Greater Des Moines.
+Love BLOOMS is a mural created in Downtown Des Moines (DSM) through support provided by the Community Foundation of Greater Des Moines.
 The artwork was selected by a committee of individuals who have contributed to the World Food & Music Festival.
 These individuals included:

 Joe D'Souza, Festival Event Team Volunteer